 How to Protect Yourself from an Open House Robbery

 Holding a faultless open house can be tricky, especially when you are handling every piece of the process.
 From ensuring the home is in its best light with stylish staging, down to serving the right (stain-resistant) refreshments, keeping track of open house must-dos can be challenging.
 While it is noted some agents hold open houses for a variety of other reasons, the goal should always be to gain more attention to your sellers property in the hope the buyer for that home comes through the open house.
+However, security and safety are always concerns so take these tips to avoid getting robbed at an open house seriously and the experience should be a pleasant one.

 While property aesthetics and ambiance can help drive offers, some real estate agents forget to prioritize the most important approach: safety.
 Whether marketing your own home or representing your seller, defending personal items and attendees, yourself included, is key to having a successful event.